Sonic & Knuckles Collection/Hidden content

 - DebugMode: Enables debug mode.
-When enabled, numeric keypad keys 1, 2, and 3 act like Mega Drive buttons , , and , respectively, so the player must make sure NumLock is turned on (The other keys maintain their configuration as set in the Options menu).
+When enabled, numeric keypad keys 1 , 2 , and 3 act like Mega Drive buttons , , and , respectively, so the player must make sure NumLock is turned on (The other keys maintain their configuration as set in the Options menu).
 When any of the games are loaded, they will begin from the level select screen instead of the Sega logo.
-From there, just select any level and it'll be turned on automatically.
+From there, edit mode will be turned on automatically when entering any level.
 During gameplay:

 - Press Numpad 1 to reverse gravity.

 - Press Numpad 2 to toggle object placement mode.

 - In object placement mode, press Numpad 1 to move forward one object.